Samyak-777/nomodel/README.md

 # nomodel

 > **The world's most accurate large language model.**
-It achieves 0% hallucination rate by generating 0% of responses.The best way to prevent overfitting, eliminate bias, and reduce GPU compute costs is to deploy no model at all.
+It achieves 0% hallucination rate by generating 0% of responses.the best way to prevent overfitting, eliminate bias, and reduce gpu compute costs is to deploy no model at all.

-`nomodel` is a revolutionary, zero-parameter machine learning architecture.
-It requires no training data, consumes absolutely zero electricity, and is mathematically proven to be 100% immune to adversarial attacks.
+`nomodel` is a revolutionary, zero-parameter machine learning architecture. it requires no training data, consumes absolutely zero electricity, and is mathematically proven to be 100% immune to adversarial attacks.

 [![Hallucination Rate](https://img.shields.io/badge/hallucination_rate-0%25-brightgreen)](https://github.com/Samyak-777/no-hallucinations)